 Andrew Benton is a native of Colorado Springs, Colorado.
 He is a graduate of Indiana University, where he was rewarded with a Master's of Arts degree in Piano Performance.
 Andrew entered the Air Force March 2004 and is currently assigned to Band of the Golden West, Travis AFB, CA as a Master Sergeant.

-Stephanie Benton - Choir Director
+Stephanie Benton - Music Director

 Stephanie recently moved to California after spending four years in Ramstein, Germany, where her husband Andrew was stationed with the USAFE band.
 Stephanie is a pianist and choral conductor, with degrees in both subjects from the University of Denver.